 Watch a Movie Together

-It probably won’t be as cozy and enjoyable as cuddling on a couch, but it is still something.
+It probably won’t be as cosy and enjoyable as cuddling on a couch, but it is still something.
 Various browser extensions allow you to synchronize whatever you’re watching on a streaming platform, e.g., Netflix Party for Google Chrome.
 You can even chat on the side, not to let your voices disturb the movie sounds.
 If you prefer talking, though, you can always call each other, even put your cameras on, to make it as intimate as possible in the current circumstances.

 Watch a Concert

-If music connects you because you share your favorite artists or have similar tastes, you can go to YouTube to find a full HD concert.
+If music connects you because you share your favourite artists or have similar tastes, you can go to YouTube to find a full HD concert.
 It doesn’t only hold a broad base of recorded performances, but also, many artists perform live online these days to support people while social distancing.
 Just like in the case of watching a movie, you can use a chat or make a call to feel a little bit closer to each other.

 Know More about Virtual Sex